colfeng/colfeng.github.io/_pages/about.md

 ### Year 2023 ###
 1. **Internship**: Data Research Group, eijing Academy of Artificial Intelligence.
    <br>
-   work on data analysis for alignment of large language models.
+   work on data analysis for alignment of large language models, under the supervision of [Dr. Zheng Zhang](https://openreview.net/profile?id=~Zheng_Zhang12).

 Vistors of this Site
 ======